Got Oil? It's easy to recycle used motor oil, used oil filters, & cooking oil. Just set them curbside on garbage day and we'll pick them up!

-- Max is three (3) one gallon containers per collection.
+- Max is three one-gallon containers per collection.

-- Oil filters must be drained and placed in a sealed plastic bag.
+- Used oil filters must be drained and placed in a zip-lock plastic bag.

-- Place used motor oil, used oil filters, and cooking oil 3 feet away from the garbage cart.
+- Place used motor oil, used oil filters, and cooking oil on the curb 3 feet away from the garbage cart.

 Reasons to Recycle